strike65/SwiftyStats/README.md

 * para: returns a `SSProbDistParams` struct (`mean`, `variance`, `skewness`, `kurtosis`)

 > **Please always check if `NaN` or `nil` is returned.**

+### Conventions

+- Public probability distribution APIs follow a consistent naming scheme: `cdf`, `pdf`, `quantile`, and `para` (parameters).
+- Statistical terminology follows common usage.
+For example, we consistently use the hyphenated form “p-value” in logs, result descriptions, and docs.

 ### Obtainable Statistics (more to come)